davidbrwaya/Team_6/README.md

 File Structure
-data/: The directory housing the raw Fitbit data files. fitbit_analysis.ipynb: The epicenter of analysis - a Jupyter Notebook with the code that brings the data to life.
+data/: The directory housing the raw Fitbit data files.
+Untitled (2).ipynb: The epicenter of analysis - a Jupyter Notebook with the code that brings the data to life.
 Dependencies
 To partake in this adventure, make sure you have the following tools: